devugogetter/Brain-Tumor-Detection-Model/README.md

 This repository contains :
 1. A Jupyter Notebook for Model Creation and Evaluation.
-2. A ZIP file containing the Best_Model and Model Keras file.
+2. Two Model files uploaded by GitLFS containing the Best_Model and Model Keras file.

 Users can build better algorithms by building on these models for improved accuracy.